codebug-us/NashWD-2-Extension/README.md

 ## EXTENSION
-Return to your recipe webpage and start styling!
+Return to your Dream Vacation webpage and start styling!